dps923/winter2017/notes/week_04/monday.md

 However, many UI controls have an `intrinsic size` which is a preferred width and height, and only require 2 constraints for positioning.
 A label for instance, will set its `intrinsic size` to a width and height to fit its text, and will use this for width and height constraints if you don't manually specify these.

-Read this article https://cocoacasts.com/what-is-intrinsic-content-size/ up to the section `How Does It Work` (you can stop reading at `Conflicts & Intrinsic Content Size`).
+Read this article https://cocoacasts.com/what-is-intrinsic-content-size/ up to the end of the section `How Does It Work` (you can stop reading at `Conflicts & Intrinsic Content Size`).

 ## Pin Tool